electric-cash/electric-cash/CONTRIBUTING.md

 "Decision Making" Process
 -------------------------

-The following applies to code changes to the Bitcoin Core project (and related projects such as libsecp256k1), and is not to be confused with overall Bitcoin Network Protocol consensus changes.
+The following applies to code changes to the Elecric Cash Core project (and related projects such as libsecp256k1), and is not to be confused with overall Bitcoin Network Protocol consensus changes.

-Whether a pull request is merged into Bitcoin Core rests with the project merge maintainers and ultimately the project lead.
+Whether a pull request is merged into Elecric Cash Core rests with the project merge maintainers and ultimately the project lead.

 Maintainers will take into consideration if a patch is in line with the general